sethworks/DiskSmartInfo/docs/en-us/Get-DiskSmartInfo.md

 This can be changed by TrimDiskDriveModel config parameter.

+For more information, see about_DiskSmartInfo_config.

 This parameter supports autocompletion.
-When -ComputerName or -CimSession parameters are not specified, autocompletion suggests disks from local computer, where there are single ComputerName or CimSession specified, autocompletion suggests disks from that computer.
+When -ComputerName or -CimSession parameters are not specified, autocompletion suggests disks from local computer, where there are single ComputerName or CimSession specified, autocompletion suggests disks from that remote computer.
 Autocompletion does not suggest disk models if more than one ComputerName or CimSession specified.

 ```yaml